techgrounds/techgrounds-timhubcloud/Final_Project/documentation/time_logs/week_01.md

 Made the expiration date static for the moment.
 Will fix in a future version.

 ## Learnings
-How to deal with errors and how to use what-if to test deployments without deloying.
+How to deal with errors and how to use what-if to test deployments without deploying.

 ---

 # Log August 25, 2023

 ## Daily report
 Created a blob storage module for the post-deployment scripts.
+Added a first version of the webserver.

 ## Obstacles
+Encountered problems automatically deploying the Apache server on the VM.
+Deployment was successful and no error messages popped up.

 ## Solutions
+After a long time troubleshooting I found out the error was in the custom data bash script which for some reason had spaces in front of the commands and therefor failed to execute properly on deployment.
+Easy fix.

 ## Learnings
+Check your code!
+Small mistakes like accidental spaces can mess everything up.